Buzuluk, Orenburg Oblast: History

 An important development was the opening, in 1877, of the railway line connecting Samara with Orenburg.
 Buzuluk was a principal stop along the line, and it is from this period that the town's first power station dates, along with its first schools and libraries.
 Supported by the rail link and other new infrastructure developments, it now became an important rail-terminal for the transportation of wheat.
+By 1880, it had a population of 16,340.
 The population almost doubled between the end of the nineteenth century and 1926.

-Buzuluk was the base of the First Czechoslovak Independent Field Battalion, the Czechoslovak army unit that fought alongside the Red Army during World War II when Czechoslovakia was occupied by the Germans.
+During World War II, in 1941, the command and staff of the newly formed Polish Anders' Army was based in Buzuluk, and in 1942, the First Czechoslovak Independent Field Battalion was based there.
+Both formations afterwards fought against Nazi Germany.

 Economy

 Economic activity is now focused on the extraction and refining of oil.

 Administrative and municipal status

 Within the framework of administrative divisions, Buzuluk serves as the administrative center of Buzuluksky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as the Town of Buzuluk—an administrative unit with the status equal to that of the districts.
 As a municipal division, the Town of Buzuluk is incorporated as Buzuluk Urban Okrug.